 Connecting employees with NGOs for impactful 3-month assignments

-Our MSD Richard T. Clark Fellowship for Global Health program helps solve the world’s most pressing health challenges
+Our MSD Richard T. Clark Fellowship for Global Health program helps NGOs address some of the world’s most pressing health challenges

 Each year, approximately 30 employees from around the world are selected to participate in our Fellowship program, a three-month, corporate pro bono program to support the efforts of non-governmental organizations (NGOs).

 This unique opportunity allows our Fellows to use their skills and talents to help make a difference in the lives of others.
-Whether they’re looking to engage with patients more closely, achieve hands-on experience or help address a health challenge that has impacted them personally, each Fellow, along with the NGO partners and the company, benefits deeply from their assignments.
+It’s also an opportunity for colleagues to engage on important projects that contribute to our company’s environment, social and governance (ESG) goals in our focus area of expanding access to health.
+Whether they’re looking to understand the patient journey more closely, achieve hands-on experience or help address a health challenge that has impacted them personally, each Fellow, along with the NGO partners and the company, benefits deeply from their assignments.

 “The Fellows’ commitment to take on these significant global health challenges is profound.”